virtual-labs/exp-mos-capacitors-iiith/experiment/theory.md

 ## **Working Principle**

-The MOS capacitor operation depends on the gate voltage (VGS) relative to the substrate.
+The MOS capacitor operation depends on the gate voltage (V_{gs}) relative to the substrate.
 The behavior can be classified into four distinct regimes:

 ### **1. Accumulation**
 Accumulation occurs in a Metal-Oxide-Semiconductor (MOS) capacitor when a voltage is applied to the gate such that it attracts majority carriers to the semiconductor-oxide interface.
 This happens when the gate voltage (Vgb with respect to body/substrate voltage​) is more negative for a p-type semiconductor or more positive for an n-type semiconductor